globallightingdata/website/docs/structure/emitters.md

 ### `Emitter` root element

-First of all you have to decide which **type of emitter** is required for a your **radiation emitting part**.
+First of all you have to decide which **type of emitter** is required for your **radiation emitting part**.
 Each luminaire can contain multiple Emitter with different types.
 The following four types are available:

 - Emitter for a **lamp** that can be **replaced** in the luminaire ➜ choose `ChangeableLightEmitter`
 - Emitter for a **lamp permanently installed** in the luminaire ➜ choose `FixedLightEmitter`